iRankHub/backend/docs/api/user.md

 }
 ```

-### UpdateUserProfile
+### UpdateAdminProfile

-Endpoint: `UserManagementService.UpdateUserProfile`
+Endpoint: `UserManagementService.UpdateAdminProfile`
-Authorization: User can update their own profile, Admin can update any profile
+Authorization: Admin only (can only update their own profile)

 Request:
 ```json